PriyankaVerma98/Video-Processing-OpenCV-Python/README.md

 This project was developed as part of a smart electricity billing application based on research work by Elrefaei et al., [1].
 It has the potential to save time, prevent human errors during electricity bill generation.

 Four units namely- Volt, Ampere, Kilowatt, Kilowatt-Hour, were extracted in real time from digital electricity meter videos using OpenCV and Python.
+Please see the report in this repository for a detailed documentation.

 **Method:**